TheB1t/just_kernel/README.md

-# µOS kernel
+# Just kernel

 __Version:__ 0.1

 ### About

-A hybrid kernel for µOS
+A hybrid kernel

 ### What tools i using for development